Feature release stages

 General Availability

-General Availability (GA) features are suitable for production use, are fully supported, and are available to all entitled accounts.
+General Availability (GA) features are suitable for production use, are fully supported, and are available to all eligible accounts.
 All features are considered GA unless otherwise indicated.
+Features are stable and backward compatible.
+Any non-backward-compatible changes are explicitly versioned.
+Platform SLA and Support Services are available.
+Documentation is available on help.boomi.com or developer.boomi.com.

 Limited Availability